Connors–Lendl rivalry

 The Connors–Lendl rivalry was a tennis rivalry between Jimmy Connors and Ivan Lendl.
-They met 35 times, with the head-to-head finishing at 22-13, favoring Lendl.
+They met 35 times, with the head-to-head finishing at 22–13, favoring Lendl.
 Their rivalry transitioned significantly over time: Connors (who is 7 and a half years older than Lendl) won their first 8 matches, while Lendl won the last 17.

-Lendl and Connors were both number ones and Grand Slam winners with each winning eight Grand Slam titles.
-At Grand Slams they met seven times, with Lendl winning the final four meetings and Connors winning the first three.
-The rivalry between the two, as well as their rivalries with fellow tennis player John McEnroe, have been described as "spikey."
+Lendl and Connors were both world No. 1s and major champions, with each winning eight major titles.
+At the majors they met seven times, with Lendl winning the final four meetings and Connors winning the first three.
+The rivalry between the two, as well as their rivalries with fellow player John McEnroe, have been described as "spikey."

 The rivalry was first noted in the 1982 US Open final when Connors dared Lendl to drive the ball past him.
 Connors subsequently won the final in four sets.
-In the rematch in 1983, Connors was rushed to the locker room late in the second set before coming back out to defeat Lendl once again in four sets.
+In a rematch in 1983, Connors was rushed to the locker room late in the second set before coming back out to defeat Lendl once again in four sets.
 The final match between the two was also at the US Open, in 1992, where Connors led for a set and a half before falling to his 17th defeat in 8 years to Lendl.